Xumoyun1603/NetflixAPI/README.md

 Go to **http://localhost:8000/docs/** on a web browser to see the swagger docs.

-Go to **http://localhost:8000/redoc/** on a web browser to see the redoc docs
+Go to **http://localhost:8000/redoc/** on a web browser to see the redoc docs.

-Shut down services and clean up by using either of these methods: Stop the application by typing **Ctrl-C** in the same shell in where you started it
+Shut down services and clean up by using either of these methods: Stop the application by typing **Ctrl-C** in the same shell in where you started it.

 Or, for a more elegant shutdown, switch to a different shell, and run **docker-compose down** from the top level of your Django sample project directory.
 ```